xSNOWM4Nx/react-flight-tracker/README.md

 ## 🔌 Usage:
 To use the maps from [mapbox](https://www.mapbox.com/), you need an appropriate token.
 You can create one on their website by registering there.
 Registration is free and all relevant things are covered for development purposes.

-For the use of the flight data via [OpenSky Network](https://opensky-network.org/), I would also recommend creating a corresponding account on their website.
+For the use of the flight data via [The OpenSky Network](https://opensky-network.org/), I would also recommend creating a corresponding account on their website.
 The flight data is then provided with a delay of ~5 seconds.
 Without an account, the delay is ~10 seconds.

 Start by cloning the repository and install the packages:
 ```